Seth S. Leopold, M.D.

 My approach to treating patients

-I do this by helping to educate patients as to the risks and benefits of arthritis surgery; this can only be accomplished after considering carefully each patient's specific health problems, pain patterns, and desired life activities.
-Because of the intensely personal nature of this decision, there is no cookbook approach; while my role is important, it is primarily supportive.
+There is no cookbook approach; while my role is important, it is primarily supportive.
 My goal, with every patient, is to strike the balance of education, empathy, and partnership that will best serve each individual whose life I am privileged to touch.
+A few articles about how I try to achieve this are mentioned in links below.

 Make an Appointment